-- Provide employees with continuous opportunities to improve their (job) skills for their current and future employment
+- Provide employees with continuous opportunities to improve their (job) skills for their current and future employment.

 5. Gender equality

-- Pay equal remuneration, including benefits, for work of equal value
+- Pay equal remuneration, including benefits, for work of equal value.

-- Support access to child and dependent care by providing services, resources, and information to both women and men
+- Support access to child and dependent care by providing services, resources and information to both women and men.

 6. Clean water and sanitation

-- Prioritize water efficiency by installing best-practice technologies for water conservation
+- Prioritize water efficiency by installing best-practice technologies for water conservation.

-- Educate employees about the importance of water efficiency
+- Educate employees about the importance of water efficiency.

-- Prohibit the use of chemicals and materials that can be particularly detrimental to water quality if improperly disposed
+- Prohibit the use of chemicals and materials that can be particularly detrimental to water quality if improperly disposed of.

 7. Affordable and clean energy